tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/intro.md

 In robotics and automation, a control loop is a non-terminating loop (i.e., a loop that runs forever) that regulates the state of a system and tries to match the **current state** of the system with a **desired state**.

 For example, when we set the temperature of a thermostat, that's the desired state.
 The actual room temperature is the current state.
-The thermostat acts to bring the current state closer to the desired state, by turning equipment (heaters, AC, heat pumps...) on or off.
+The thermostat acts to bring the current state closer to the desired state by turning equipment (heaters, AC, heat pumps...) on or off.

 In Kubernetes, controllers are control loops that watch the state of your cluster, then make or request changes where needed.
 For example, when scaling a deployment, we set the desired state (the number of replicas), and a controller will create or delete pods accordingly so that the current state (the number of running pods) matches the desired state.